Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/technical-notes.md

 - what is stable?
 - what can be transformed safely?

-## VI.
-Maintenance depends on clear layers
+## Maintenance depends on clear layers

 Maintenance becomes easier when canonical text, derived output, and implementation examples remain clearly separated.

-## VII.
-Appendix note on continuity
+## Appendix note on continuity

 Practice is where continuity is tested.